amolinar1/DataMiningProject/README.md

 #### Week 3:
  - Several submissions, the best one: accuracy of the model = 0.819
  - Modifications: Test of several different classifier and parameters

+#### Week 4:
+ - Two improvements : accuracy goes from 0.19 to 0.82 and another improvement, best accuracy = 0.823
+ - Modifications: advanced data cleaning, search of best hyperparameters with GridSearch

 ### 📹 Link to the video
 Soon!